-Use a Tattoo Machine
+Using a Tattoo Machine

 With just small smooth movements, you will be able to learn how to seamlessly balance and control your tattooing machine.
 Don’t try to freehand a tattoo without support from the rest of the arm.
-It could result with crooked squiggly lines and unsatisfied customer.
+It could result with crooked squiggly lines and an unsatisfied customer.

-Tuning your power supply to your Machine
+Tuning your power supply to your machine:

 Share this post